hammoudhasan/CLDatasets/README.md

 ## Citing Relevant Works 🔍

-Additionally, when using the individual datasets, please cite the relevant works that proposed them:
+Additionally, when using the individual datasets, please cite the relevant works:

 **For CLOC:**
 ```